-Allows for progress against targets to be considered and for more ambitious targets to be set where supported by data.
-Allows for focused discussions with Council services on how to support with further financial savings within SCF, for example housing.
-Allows for an update to be given on progress against the plan, including further information on a medium term financial strategy to ensure SCF will be financially sustainable in future years. delivery of the Business and Improvement Plan Option 3: Do not approve the Business and Improvement Plan The Council does not approve the business and improvement plan and requires an updated version to be prepared in a new timetable.
+The new plan will be owned by new Chief Executive and Board of SCF.
+The payment of historic deficits and increased contract sum will enable SCF to operate on a solvent basis in the medium term.
+Option 3: Do not approve the Business and Improvement Plan or historic deficits The Council does not approve the business and improvement plan and requires an updated version to be prepared in a new timetable.
 The business and improvement plan can set out a more realistic and affordable medium term financial strategy.
 The previous interim Business and Improvement Plan will apply, which does not address how SCF will seek to deliver financial savings in the current context.
 SCF is not able to demonstrate improvement in its Business and Improvement Planning processes, an issue that was flagged in the governance review.
-Time and resource will be put into updating the plan which would be better put into effective delivery plans.
+Time and resource will be put into updating the plan which may not result in an approved medium term position and this effort would be better put into effective delivery plans.
 Not recommended